siarhei-belavus/n8n-cursor-speckit/README.md

 ```

 **Key innovation**: The `/n8n.align` command ensures your specification remains the single source of truth, automatically syncing with workflow changes.

+## Acknowledgements

+This project is inspired by and adapted from GitHub's [Spec-Kit](https://github.com/github/spec-kit), which pioneered the spec-driven development methodology for software engineering.
+The n8n Speckit applies these proven principles specifically to n8n workflow development, bringing systematic quality and documentation practices to the n8n ecosystem.

+Special thanks to:
+- **GitHub's Spec-Kit team** for creating the foundational spec-driven development framework
+- **The n8n community** for building an amazing workflow automation platform
+- **n8n-MCP contributors** for enabling programmatic n8n workflow interaction through the Model Context Protocol

+---

 Happy workflow building! 🚀